 Dudley is a tiny town located in the state of North Carolina.
 With a population of 826 people and three associated neighborhoods, Dudley is the 423rd largest community in North Carolina.

-A relatively large number of people in Dudley telecommute to their jobs.
-Overall, about 22.08% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 22.08% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Dudley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Dudley does not have a public transit system used by locals to get to and from work.

-In terms of college education, Dudley is nearly on par with the US average for all cities of 21.84%: 18.67% of adults 25 and older in Dudley have a bachelor's degree or advanced degree.
+The percentage of adults in Dudley who are college-educated is close to the national average for all communities of 21.84%: 18.67% of the adults in Dudley have a bachelor's degree or advanced degree.

 The per capita income in Dudley in 2022 was $22,211, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $88,844 for a family of four.
 However, Dudley contains both very wealthy and poor people as well.
 Dudley also has one of the higher rates of people living in poverty in the nation, with 35.25% of its population below the federal poverty line.